 Several Christmas markets have popped up in Istanbul in the past few years.
 Unlike the month-long style markets in, say, Austria or Germany, the Turkish varieties are usually much smaller and are scheduled on a single day or over the weekend rather than the entire month.

 Probably the most well-known fair in the area is hosted by Handmade Turkey, who carefully curates vendors who create holiday and winter-themed goods by hand.
-Well Works Turkey, though they’ve only been organizing their Christmas Market for a few years, has seen a lot of success and attendance at their annual event at the Four Seasons Bosphorus, and the International Women of Istanbul hold an annual Winter Fair that’s open to everyone, not just members.
+Well Works Turkey, though they’ve only been organizing their Christmas Market for a few years, has seen a lot of success and attendance at their annual event at the Four Seasons Bosphorus, and the International Women of Istanbul hold an annual Winter Bazaar that’s open to everyone, not just members.

 Relax at a Hammam